-Operating and Central Service Groups implement the ORMF in a manner that is tailored to their specific operational risk profile.
-However, to ensure consistency and minimum standards the framework includes the following mandatory elements:
+Operating Groups and Central Service Groups implement the ORMF in a manner that is tailored to their specific operational risk profile.
+However, a group-wide risk and control management framework exists to ensure consistency and alignment to minimum standards, including the following mandatory elements:

-- A robust change management process to ensure operational risks in new activities or products are identified, addressed and managed prior to implementation - An operational risk self-assessment process to identify operational risks at the business level, evaluate controls and develop action plans to address deficiencies - Recording operational risk incidents in a centralised reporting system.
-Incidents are analysed to identify trends and establish lessons learnt on the effectiveness of controls - Allocation of operational risk capital to all Macquarie businesses as a tool to further encourage positive behaviour in Macquarie's day to day management of operational risk - Macquarie wide policies that require a consistent approach and minimum standards on specific operational risk matters - Embedded operational risk representatives in Operating Groups who act as delegates of the Operating Group Head.
+- A robust change management process to ensure operational risks in new activities or products are identified, addressed, and managed prior to implementation - An operational risk self-assessment process to identify risks at the business level, evaluate controls and manage issues to address deficiencies - Recording operational risk incidents in a centralised reporting system.
+Incidents are analysed to identify trends and establish lessons learnt on the effectiveness of controls - Allocation of operational risk capital to all Macquarie businesses as a tool to further encourage positive behaviour in Macquarie's day to day management of operational risk - Macquarie wide policies that require a consistent approach and minimum standards on specific operational risk matters - Embedded Business Operational Risk Managers (BORMs) in Operating Groups who act as delegates of the Operating Group Head.
 These representatives are required to assess whether operational risks are addressed appropriately and that the ORMF is executed within their area.